DIY SEO Guide – Google Rank 101

 Image’s ALT TEXT is particularly important when it’s a LINKED image.
 Accessibility features in web browsers will use this ALT TEXT to tell their visually impaired visitor what they can expect if the image is clicked.

 Action: We are pleased to offer an IMAGE ALT text AUDIT.
-This service is included in both my VITAL SEO Tests or can be purchased individually for just £15.
+This service is included in both the SEO Audits or can be purchased individually for just £30.
 It provides the customer with an XLS/CSV file of all the linked images that are MISSING image ALT text.
-I will also supply a list of ALL your website images so you can check them for meaningful and descriptive image file names
+A list of ALL the website images is also available.
+These can be checked for meaningful and descriptive image file names.

 Internal Anchor Links

 Every website should have an easy to follow MENU.
 The words used in the MENU should be relevant to the content being served at the destination.
 Likewise, any LINKS within the CONTENT that direct visitors to other pages in the SAME website should be viewed as little signposts.
 The words used to link from page A to page B should be informative and relevant.